Bolotnaya Square case: Konstantin Lebedev

 Born on June 25, 1979, is active in the Russian Socialist Movement.
 He was called in for interrogation following the Oct.
 5, 2012 projection of the film "The Anatomy of the Protests" and arrested on Oct.
-17. He is charged with the organization and preparation of riots, including the May 6 demonstration at Bolotnaya Square, and has been placed in preventive detention.
+17. He was charged with the organization and preparation of riots, including the May 6 demonstration at Bolotnaya Square, and placed in preventive detention.
 On April 26, he was found guilty and sentenced to 2 years and 6 months in jail.

 Denis Lutskevich

 Born in 1992.
 A student and a former marine infantryman.
 On May 6 he was clubbed by the Special Unit policemen which is proven by the photos.
-He was arrested on June 9 and he is kept in the pre-trial detention prison No. 5. he is accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and using force against a representative if the authorities (paragraph 1, article 318 of the Russian Criminal Code).
-He is facing up to thirteen years in prison.
-He was accused of snatching a helmet off a Special Unit policeman's head and threw pieces of asphalt at them.
+He was arrested on June 9 and kept in the pre-trial detention prison No. 5.
+He was accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and using force against a representative of the authorities (paragraph 1, article 318 of the Russian Criminal Code).
+He faced up to thirteen years in prison.
+He was accused of snatching a helmet off a Special Unit policeman's head and throwing pieces of asphalt at them.
 The accusation is founded on the testimony provided by the injured party, Troerin.

 The lawyer of Denis Lutskevich, Dmitry Dinze, presented the court with numerous positive references from his work, university and from his neighbors.
 Denis's mother offered to put up her apartment (worth more than 4 000 000 roubles) as bail.

-Denis Lutskevich is remanded until November, 24th, 2013.
+Denis Lutskevich was remanded until November, 24th, 2013.
 He was sentenced to 3 years and 6 months in prison.

 Maxim Luzyanin

 Born in 1976.
 A businessman and a bodybuilder.
-He was arrested on May28th and he is kept at the pretrial detention prison No. 1.
-He is accused of participating in the mass riots (paragraph 2, article 212 of the Russian Criminal Code) and of allegedly using force against a representative of the authorities (paragraph 1, article 318 of the Russian Criminal Code).
-He was accused of injuring of Special Unit policemen, the most severe of which appears to be tooth enamel damage.
-He pleaded guilty to all the counts of the accusation and agreed to a special court procedure that allows not no prove guilt.
+He was arrested on May28th and kept at the pretrial detention prison No. 1.
+He was accused of participating in mass riots (paragraph 2, article 212 of the Russian Criminal Code) and of using force against a representative of the authorities (paragraph 1, article 318 of the Russian Criminal Code).
+He was accused of injuring Special Unit policemen, the most severe injury of which appears to be tooth enamel damage.
+He pleaded guilty to all the counts of the accusation and agreed to a special court procedure that allows not to prove guilt.
 The verdict was returned the same day, on November 9.
-He was sentenced to 4,5 years in a general regime prison.
+He was sentenced to 4.5 years in a general regime prison.
 He was brutally tortured while in prison.